-You will need to seek nomination from your high school from this program.
+You will need to seek a nomination from your high school for this program.
 Specifically, each high school may only nominate a maximum of three students per school, which helps ensure that you are one of the top candidates from your high school.

 Not being offered in 2021

-- Must be U.S. citizen or permanent resident with a green card
+- Must be a U.S. citizen or permanent resident with a green card

-- Selection process heavily favors local Bay Area students
+- The selection process heavily favors local Bay Area students

 The program consists of hands-on research under the direct guidance of a one-on-one mentor.

 Applicants can choose from eight areas of research (institutes):

 - Cancer Biology

 - Cardiovascular Biology